An experienced team for a globally-focused life sciences company

 David holds a Bachelor of Science (Hons) in Pharmacology from Kings College, London.

-David is chair of QBioitcs' Remuneration Committee and also of the Audit and Risk Management Committee.
+David is chair of QBiotics' Remuneration Committee.

 Corporate Social Responsibility